-Name: This Club shall be called the New Hampshire B.A.S.S.
-Nation Kayak Anglers (NHBNK)
+Name: This Club shall be called the Massachusetts B.A.S.S.
+Nation Kayak Anglers (MABNK)

 Section 2: Purpose

 To stimulate public awareness of kayak bass fishing.
 To grow the sport and expand the community of like-minded anglers while fueling our competitive spirit.
 To offer our state conservation department our organized moral and political support and encouragement to improve opportunities for kayak anglers of all ages.
 To function as a dynamic and effective link with other Clubs of the state B.A.S.S.
 Nation, embracing the principles and purposes of B.A.S.S.®.